-If you don’t want to use Google’s website on your mobile device, the company is offering its annual Android app, which packs Chromecast and Android TV support so you can watch Santa on the big screen.
-There are also some Android app-exclusive games that you won’t find on the main website, as well as Android Wear and Cardboard support.
+If you don’t want to use Google’s website on your mobile device, the company is offering its annual Google Santa Tracker Android app.
+There are some Android app-exclusive games that you won’t find on the main website, as well as Android Wear support.

 Google has built Santa magic into Google Assistant.
 You can ask Google Assistant “Where’s Santa?” or “Track Santa,” or “tell me a holiday story.”
 Google Assistant also has some Santa-flavored jokes.
 When you ask the assistant “Tell me a Santa joke,” the Jolly Old Elf himself will make an appearance to tell some real groaners.